sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Michael Lamoureux'': '''EasyBalls'''.
 A 2D animation of colliding balls, maybe with gravity, maybe with E&M if I can get the 3D in there.

  * ''Jakub Marecek'': '''Toy Integer Programming Solver'''.
 A very limited integer programming solver for instances with 3 variables, but complete with several primal heuristics in use today, and visualising the workings nicely.
-(Java & vtkHull?)
-  .
-Further ideas: '''SVG and PDF Output for JyScript'''.
-A quick hack using Apache Batik (http://xmlgraphics.apache.org/batik/). '''TeX and PS and PDF Output for SAGE'''.
-A quick hack using Sketch (http://www.frontiernet.net/~eugene.ressler/).
+See [http://wiki.sagemath.org/JakubMarecek here] for more.

  * ''Aurel Meyer'': '''Symmetry groups of polytopes'''.
 Graphics to illustrate that all symmetry groups of regular polytopes are finite Coxeter groups.